 - Inference Algorithms - how can you generate deductions from a knowledge base? - Is an action or decision a logical consequence of what I know? - How to generate proofs? - Is a formula satisfiable?
-Is there a faster way than try all combinations of variables? - (Has applications to reasoning about mathematics, proving theorems in number/set/group theory, and computer program verification.)
+Is there a faster way than try all combinations of variables? - (Automated inference has diverse applications to reasoning about mathematics, proving theorems in number/set/group theory, and computer program verification.)